Musa Hassan

-Musa bin Hassan (born 13 September 1951) is a retired Malaysian police officer who has served as one of the member of the Board of Directors of the Universiti Sains Islam Malaysia (USIM) since May 2020.
-His appointment is set to last for 3 years, his current term as a board member expires in May 2023.
-He also served as the eighth Inspector-General of Police from September 2006 to September 2010 for 4 years and was a senior Royal Malaysian Police (PDRM) for 40 years.
+Musa bin Hassan (born 13 September 1951) is a retired Malaysian police officer who served as Member of the Board of Directors of the Universiti Sains Islam Malaysia (USIM) from May 2020 to May 2023 and the 8th Inspector-General of Police from September 2006 to September 2010.
+He was a senior Royal Malaysian Police (PDRM) officer for 40 years.